KayChansiri/Demo_GBT/README.md

 ```

 The output indicates that the following as the best parameters: {'learning_rate': 0.01, 'max_depth': 3, 'n_estimators': 200}
 4. Now, let’s evaluate the model.
 For classification tasks, the evaluation metrics differ from those used in regression.
-Instead of using MSE, we will rely on accuracy and the confusion matrix (as I’ve discussed in a previous post) to assess how well the model performs.
+Instead of using MSE, we will rely on accuracy and the confusion matrix (as I’ve discussed in my previous [post](https://github.com/KayChansiri/Demo_Performance_Metrics)) to assess how well the model performs.
 ```ruby
 #Evaluate the best model on the training and test sets
 from sklearn.metrics import accuracy_score, classification_report, confusion_matrix